 These key advantages make Wolseley the professional’s choice across the country.

-Protecting customer privacy is important, and Wolseley Canada is committed to maintaining personal information that it obtains about its customers secure and confidential.
-Wolseley Canada uses personal information to provide you with the products and services that you have requested, and to get to know you, your needs and your preferences in order to provide you with superior customer service.
+Protecting individual privacy is important, and Wolseley Canada is committed to maintaining personal information that it obtains secure and confidential.
+Wolseley Canada uses personal information to provide customers with the products and services they have requested, and to get to know you, your needs and your preferences in order to provide you with superior customer service.
+Wolseley Canada uses personal information to communicate with its employees and provide them with information and services related to their employment, including benefits, payroll and other programs and support.

 In order to conduct certain aspects of our business, including processing your requests for our products or services, we may be required to collect personal information about you.
 PIPEDA defines “personal information” is any information about an identifiable individual, but does not include the name, title or business address or telephone number of an employee of an organization.